ufal/npfl122/labs/README.md

 ### Teamwork

-Solving assignments in teams of size 2 or 3 is encouraged, but **everyone has to participate** (it is forbidden not to work on an assignment and then submit a solution created by other team members).
+Solving assignments in teams (of size at most 3) is encouraged, but **everyone has to participate** (it is forbidden not to work on an assignment and then submit a solution created by other team members).
 All members of the team **must** submit in ReCodEx **individually**, but can have exactly the same